 X-VPN supplements this encryption with 8 protocols, or so they claim.
 They actually don’t say which tunneling protocols are being used.
 When you choose a protocol to use in their app, this is what you’re greeted with:

-Instead of naming protocols, they’ve given them star ratings on how they perform.
+Instead of naming protocols, they’ve given them a letter and star ratings on how they perform.
 This isn’t great for those of us who are privacy-conscious and want to know if we’re using OpenVPN or something else that may not be as secure.

 This protocol labeling is sketchy and for this, we’ve docked some points from X-VPN.
 We simply have no information about the protocol(s) being used.